tensorgit/TrackWork-macOS/README.md

 ---
 - DO NOT delete the build folder as it contains binaries required to run the .exe which are not embedded within the .exe itself
 - Once you start using it, the content that you enter will be saved in database and shelved files in the same folder where the .exe file is located.
 If you delete these files, the stored content will be lost.
-You have an option of selectively deleting 'Projects' in the Setup GUI
 - Each time you 'End/Reset' or 'Close' a session, the session summary will be shown in a separate window as well as stored in a text file within the same folder
 - If you quit the App using the 'X' button at the top right corner, the session summary will NOT be saved